The Art of the Loop

 Matthew once made an entire album from the sounds of a single pig's life, so he's no stranger to the benefits of loops and sampling.
 He talks to producers, musicians and loop-creators and experiments with technology ancient and modern; he hears from looping's defenders and detractors and looks into a musical future which he finds fascinating but many find terrifying.

-And, along the way, he builds a dance track out of a Radio 4 Continuity announcer.
+And, along the way, he builds a dance track out of a BBC Radio 4 Continuity announcer.

-A Folded Wing production for BBC Radio 4.
+A Folded Wing production first broadcast on BBC Radio 4 in March 2014.

 Mary Anne Hobbs recommends